onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

      function including serial number, software revision, unit type and vendor name.

-   * ``State Change`` - the State Change Record provides a structure for communicating information about data flow through the xNF.
-The State Change Record can contain information about state change related to physical device that is reported by the xNF.
+   * ``stateChange`` - the State Change Record provides a structure for communicating information about data flow through the PNF or VNF.
+The State Change Record can contain information about state change related to physical device that is reported by the PNF or VNF.
 As an example, when cards or port name of the entity that has changed state.
 Note: The Notification Domain can also communicate similar information.

-   * ``Syslog`` - the Syslog Record provides a structure for communicating any type of information that may be logged by the xNF.
+   * ``Syslog`` - the Syslog Record provides a structure for communicating any type of information that may be logged by the PNF or VNF.
 It can contain information about system internal events, status, errors, etc. It is recommended that low volume control or session logs are communicated via a push mechanism, while other large volume logs should be sent via file transfer.

-   * ``Threshold Crossing Alert`` - the Threshold Crossing Alert (TCA) Record provides a structure for communicating information about threshold crossing alerts.
+   * ``thresholdCrossingAlert`` - the Threshold Crossing Alert (TCA) Record provides a structure for communicating information about threshold crossing alerts.
 It uses data from the Measurement or a similar domain to watch for a Key Performance Indicator (KPI) threshold that has been